 Tell us about yourself and our broker partner Mojo will find the best 85% mortgage for you

-An 85% LTV (loan-to-value) mortgage is where you borrow 85% of the property's total value.
-The remaining 15% is made up by the deposit you put down.
+An 85% loan-to-value (LTV) mortgage is where you borrow 85% of the property's total value.
+The remaining 15% is made up by the deposit you put down - so you may also see it referred to as a 15% deposit mortgage.

-85% LTV is considered one of the higher loan-to-value ratio mortgages, so you would usually pay a higher interest rate than someone who offers a 25% deposit, for example.
+85% LTV is considered one of the higher loan-to-value ratio mortgages, so you'd usually pay a higher interest rate than someone who offers a 25% deposit, for example.
 This because the larger the deposit, the less risk is involved for the lender.

 This table shows how much deposit you'd need for an 80% mortgage for different property values.
 This might help you decide if a 15% deposit is within your reach.